Nothing Personal

 However, while each of us should commit to being good, honest, and fair, it is unrealistic to expect that everyone else has made the same commitment.

 So, let us try to approach life with a little bit of detachment.
 It is not about indifference, but rather about understanding that we cannot control others’ actions, only how we respond to them.
+I feel that this approach would make us happier and more successful in general.

 Your subscription could not be saved.
 Please try again.